AdvancedResearchComputing/examples/su2/README.md

 ## Contents
 These are the files/directories included for this example
-1. `su2.slurm` is the slurm batch submit script for the tinkercliffs cluster with the A100 GPUs.
+1. `su2.slurm` is the slurm batch submit script.
 User may have to change the account name based on what resources are available to them.
 2. `tutorial_example` is the directory holding the SU2 Tutorial example files which are listed below.
     - `kenics_mixer_tutorial.cfg`
     - `Kenics_mixer_tutorial.geo`